-- click on the Templates tab and then click new
+- click on the Templates & themes tab and then click New

-Once create new template is selected, you will be taken to the template editor.
+Once you've started, you will be taken to the template editor.
 From there you can adjust standard settings for:

 - Name: Each template must be named.
 The name of the template will not be visible to employees.
 To add or edit the name, click the upper left header (for new templates it will default to New template) and add a name.

-- Page width: Click on the settings tab and proceed to the Appearance section to adjust the width of the newsletter to its background.
+- Page width: This will adjust the width of the newsletter to its background.

-- Block spacing: Click on the settings tab and proceed to the appearance section to change the default spacing between blocks for the template.
+- Block spacing: This allows you to change the default spacing between blocks for the template.
 Choose a smaller value to automatically have blocks appear closer together, a larger value to have them appear further apart.

 Note:Custom fonts are not supported in the newsletter.

 To create a newsletter, on the newsletter list page click new when on the Newsletters tab, or use the caret on the New button to select New newsletter.